Land Rover Discovery review - Interior & comfort

 Equipment

-The Discovery range is split into four trims: S, R-Dynamic S, R-Dynamic SE, R-Dynamic HSE and Metropolitan, which is a new range-topper introduced in late 2022.
-S includes cloth seats (heated in the front), an 11.4-inch infotainment system, cruise control, 20-inch alloy wheels, a powered bootlid, lane-departure warning system and autonomous emergency braking.
-Apple CarPlay and Android Auto are a recent addition to the Discovery and are standard across the range.
+The Discovery range is split into four trims: S, Dynamic SE, Dynamic HSE and Metropolitan, which is a new range-topper introduced in late 2022.
+S includes 20-inch wheels, an 11.4-inch infotainment system, cruise control, a powered bootlid, lane-departure warning system and autonomous emergency braking.
+Apple CarPlay and Android Auto are standard across the range.

 Options